 When: May 2021 - Present

 In May 2021, ADF filed a lawsuit against the State of Washington on Brian’s behalf.
-The district court dismissed Brian’s case, but as with so many important constitutional cases, that’s just the first round; now, Brian, represented by ADF, is appealing to the Ninth Circuit Court of Appeals.
+The district court dismissed Brian’s case, but as with so many important constitutional cases, that’s just the first round; now, Brian, represented by ADF, has appealed to the Ninth Circuit Court of Appeals.

 Where: Washington State